Henri Beau (footballer): Adopting a pseudonym

 On 27 August 1910, CAP left the USFSA and founded the Ligue de Football Association (LFA), and Beau himself was one of the founding members, alongside CAP's president Michel Fontaine, and Red Star's president Jules Rimet.
 During the summer of 1910, Beau's name disappeared from the reports, to make way for Coulon's, his pseudonym, which he only adopted after 13 years of career and with a well-established reputation.
 During his lifetime, the newspapers respected his desire for anonymity, since it was only after his death, in June 1928, that they revealed that "Henri Beau was under the name of Coulon".
-The reasons for this sudden change remain unclear, but it was most likely related to the change of federations, since the LFA was a single-sport organization, dealing only with football, and not water polo, which meant that the CAP water polo section remained affiliated with the USFSA, of which Beau was the team captain, and even a international for the French national team.
+The reasons for this sudden change remain unclear, but it was most likely related to the change of federations, since the LFA was a single-sport organization, dealing only with football, and not water polo, which meant that the CAP water polo section remained affiliated with the USFSA, of which Beau was the team captain, and even an international for the French national team.
 It was hard to be affiliated with two opposing federations, in two different sports, but his pseudonym would allow Beau to remain affiliated with the USFSA to play water polo, while Coulon played football at the LFA.

 On 12 March 1911, Coulon started in the final of the 1910–11 LFA Championship at the Charentonneau, keeping a clean-sheet in a 1–0 win over Red Star.
 This victory allowed the club to compete in the 1911 Trophée de France, an inter-federation national competition organized by the CFI; Coulon started in the final on 11 June against Étoile des Deux Lacs, winners of the FGSPF, in which he kept another clean-sheet in another 1–0 victory, thus winning a trophy that had been donated by Pierre de Coubertin himself.
 The journalists of L'Auto stated that the winner's best players were "Coulon, C. Bilot, Bigué, Cyprès, and Gravier".

 Two years later, on 30 March 1913, Coulon started in a Challenge International de Paris match against Red Star at the Charentonneau, which ended in a 3–1 loss.